mathkey/mssnet/README.md

 ## Data Preparation

-We need to download [Charades](http://ai2-website.s3.amazonaws.com/data/Charades_v1_rgb.tar) and its [Annotations](http://ai2-website.s3.amazonaws.com/data/Charades.zip). then use the  [repo](https://github.com/yjxiong/temporal-segment-networks) for the detailed guide of data pre-processing.

 We have trained on [Charades](https://deepmind.com/research/open-source/open-source-datasets/kinetics/) dataset with this code.
 Most of data preprocessing have been done, while the remained precedure is the data preparation:

-- Download zip file from [Charades](http://ai2-website.s3.amazonaws.com/data/Charades_v1_rgb.tar) and extract files  into [data/Charades_v1/Charades_v1_rgb].
+- Download tar file from [Charades](http://ai2-website.s3.amazonaws.com/data/Charades_v1_rgb.tar) and extract files  into [data/Charades_v1/Charades_v1_rgb](data/Charades_v1/Charades_v1_rgb).
 The preprocessed annotations have already been contained and in this repo.
 If necessary, The preprocessing code will be add in this repo.

 ## Code